Update: New Russia and Belarus Sanctions (as of 6 March 2023)

 - Deposits and euro-denominated securities (Art.
 5b-5g): The EU prohibits the acceptance of any deposits of a value of more than 100,000 EUR from Russian nationals, residents or legal persons as well as Russian-owned entities outside Russia.
 It is also prohibited to provide crypto-asset wallet, account or custody services to Russians.
 Exceptions apply for nationals of an EU Member State or persons having a temporary or permanent residence permit in a Member State, EEA country or Switzerland.
 EU central securities depositories are prohibited from providing any services for transferable securities to any Russian national or entity.
 The measures are intended to prevent the Russian elite to hide their money in the EU.

 - Exclusion from SWIFT system (Art.
-5h): As of 12 March 2022, a prohibition came in place to provide specialised financial messaging services to exchange financial data to seven Russian banks (Bank Otkritie, Novikombank, Promsvyazbank, Bank Rossiya, Sovcombank, VEB, VTB Bank, Sberbank, Credit Bank of Mosco and JSC Rosselkhozbank) and Russian subsidiaries owned for more than 50% by these banks (Annex XIV).
+5h): A prohibition is in place to provide specialised financial messaging services to exchange financial data to seven Russian banks (Bank Otkritie, Novikombank, Promsvyazbank, Bank Rossiya, Sovcombank, VEB, VTB Bank, Sberbank, Credit Bank of Mosco and JSC Rosselkhozbank) and Russian subsidiaries owned for more than 50% by these banks (Annex XIV).
 This prohibition follows an investigation of the consequences of the measures by the ECT (press release) and political support by the Commission, France, Germany, Italy, the UK, Canada and the US (joint statement).

 - Banknotes in EU-denominated currencies (Art.
 5i): The EU prohibits to sell, supply, transfer or export banknotes denominated in any official currency of a Member State to Russia, save for personal use and diplomatic missions, consular posts or international organisations in Russia.

 - Prohibition to provide credit ratings (Art.
-5j): As of 15 April 2022, the EU imposes a prohibition on providing credit rating services and bans access to any subscription services in relation to credit rating activities for any person or entity in Russia (Regulation 2022/428).
+5j): As of 15 April 2022, the EU imposes a prohibition on providing credit rating services and bans access to any subscription services in relation to credit rating activities for any person or entity in Russia.

 - Public contracts (Art.
-5k): The EU also restricted the participation of Russian nationals, entities and bodies in EU public procurement contracts, meaning that it is prohibited to award or continue the execution of any public or concession contract with more than 10% Russian involvement (Regulation 2022/576).
+5k): The EU also restricted the participation of Russian nationals, entities and bodies in EU public procurement contracts, meaning that it is prohibited to award or continue the execution of any public or concession contract with more than 10% Russian involvement.